subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

         photos.user_id AS 'UserId',
         users.username AS 'Username',
         COUNT(likes.photo_id) AS 'No. of Likes'
+        -- Selecting the photo_id, user_id, username and the No. of likes on the photo.
 FROM likes
 JOIN photos ON likes.photo_id = photos.id
 JOIN users ON photos.user_id = users.id